troywiegel/readme-generator/README.md

 <br><br>

 ## Description
-This is a simple app that takes user input(s) and converts them into a professional README file.
+This is a node.js app that takes user input(s) with inquirer and converts them into a professional README file.
 <br><br>

 ## Table of Contents